Matthew

 - South Eastern Circuit – Member

-- Association of Military Court Advocates – Membership Secretary
+- Association of Military Court Advocates – Hon.
+Secretary

 - Service Court Rules Review Committee – Member